ted-spence-avalara/developer-dot/communications/dev-guide/customizing-transactions/sample-transactions/exemption.md

 More information about the <code>Exemption</code> object can be found <a class="dev-guide-link" href="/communications/dev-guide/reference/exemption/">here</a>.

 <h4>Note</h4>
 Although the <code>CalcTaxes</code> request gives the user the flexibility to input exemption information for each transaction, we recommend using a <a class="dev-guide-link" href="/communications/dev-guide/customizing-transactions/client-profiles/">Client Profile</a> with a custom exemption file applied.
-This results in better performance from the Tax Engine because your override settings are cached <i>before</i> tax calculation begins.
+This results in better performance from the Tax Engine because your exemption settings are cached <i>before</i> tax calculation begins.

 <h3>Category Exemption</h3>
 {% highlight json %}